On the quantum improved Schwarzschild black hole: Action improved Schwarzschild black hole

 \subsection{The solution}

-Solving equation \eqref{eq4.4} exactly, even for spherically symmetric space--time is almost impossible.
-But since the improvement effects are quantum corrections to the classical non--improved solution, one can expand the solution around the Schwarzschild metric $ f(r) = 1 - \dfrac{r_{s}}{r}$ and $ g(r) = -(1-\dfrac{r_{s}}{r})^{-1}$.
+Solving equation \eqref{eq4.4} exactly, even for spherically symmetric spacetime is almost impossible.
+But since the improvement effects are quantum corrections to the classical non--improved solution, one can expand the solution around the Schwarzschild metric $ f(r) = 1 - r_{s}/r$ and $ g(r) = -(1-r_{s}/r)^{-1}$.
 This means that we can write

 and solve the equations of motion perturbatively.
-Note that $ X_{\mu\nu} $ doesn't have zeroth order term, and thus to solve the equations of motion up to the first order, we just have to consider zeroth order term of $1/{\cal J}$ factor (i.e. $G_N$) in the right hand side of equation \eqref{eq4.4}.
+Note that $ X_{\mu\nu} $ doesn't have zeroth order term, and thus to solve the equations of motion up to the first order, we just have to consider zeroth order term of ${\cal J}^{-1}$ factor (i.e. $G_N$) in the right hand side of equation \eqref{eq4.4}.
 Substituting the above metric components in \eqref{eq4.4} and after some lengthy calculations, we get the following equations, up to the first order:

-where $ \Omega_{M_{s}} = \dfrac{6\omega G_{N}}{r_{s}^{2}}=6\omega \left(\frac{\ell_{Pl}}{r_s}\right)^2$ and prime denotes differentiation with respect to $r$.
+where $ \Omega_{M_{s}} \equiv \frac{2\omega G_{N}}{r_{s}^{2}}=2\omega \left(\frac{\ell_{Pl}}{r_s}\right)^2$ and prime denotes differentiation with respect to $r$.
 The first two equations are coupled first order differential equations.
 They can be simply solved to get

 where $A$ and $B$ are integration constants.
-It has to be noted that to save the correct signature of the metric, the constant $A$ has to be restricted by the relation $ \Omega_{M_{s}} A > -1 $.
+It has to be noted that to save the correct signature of the metric, the constant $A$ has to be restricted by the relation $ \Omega_{M_{s}} A > -1+\frac{3 r_s^2}{8 r^2}\Omega_{M_{s}} $.

 These solutions should be checked that if are compatible with the third equation of (\ref{eq4.8}).
-Putting the above solution in it, one sees that it is valid up to our approximation $\mathcal{O}(\Omega_{M_{s}}\dfrac{r_{s}^2}{r^2})$.
+Putting the above solution in it, one sees that it is valid up to our approximation $\mathcal{O}(\Omega_{M_{s}}r_{s}^2/r^2)$.

 It should be noted that because of the cutoff identification used to relate the momentum scale to the length scale, we are prevented from using this solution near UV fixed point where $k \rightarrow \infty $ or $r \rightarrow 0$.